Roofing dumpster rental in Virginia Beach

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages about 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands three to five tons before underlayment, which is why the hooklift truck hauls a roofing dumpster with lower side walls to route the weight inside the can’s weight limit on a single pickup — how does that translate to a 10-yard?
+The three-tab shingle averages 250 pounds per square, architectural laminate runs closer to 400; a 25-square tear-off lands between three and five tons before underlayment is added.
+How does that translate to a 10-yard dumpster?
+The hooklift truck routes smaller half-square jobs in a 10-yard can so the load stays under the weight limit on a single haul-out.

 Driveway Placement for Roofing Crew Workflow